vtex-sites/instoreqa.instore/README.md

 # VTEX inStore QA

-This project is to launch the tenant instoreqa using the instore-core gatsby plugins.
+This project is to launch the tenant `instoreqa` using the inStore Core Gatsby plugins.

 ## Setup